xcarol/wmm/README.md

 Follow these steps to setup the wmm system service.

-Copy the file named _./system/wmm.service_ to _/etc/systemd/system/wmm.service_ in the production server.
+- Copy the _./system/wmm.service_ file here to the server directory of your choice (same as used to store _docker-compose.yml_ earlier is recommended).

+In the server
-Set your installation path at the _WorkingDirectory_ and _Environment_ variables.
+- Modify the _.../wmm.service_ and set your installation path at the _WorkingDirectory_ and _Environment_ variables.
+- Create a symlink from that directory _$PWD/wmm.service_ to _/etc/systemd/system/_.

 Load new service file